Sunday, July 10, 2022

 Tessellation Shader

 This stage is optional and not available to OpenGL release 3.3.
 After the vertex shader has processed each vertex’s associated data, the tessellation shader stage will continue processing those data, if it has been activated.
-Tessellation uses patchs to describe an object’s shape, and allows relatively simple collections of patch geometry to be tessellated to increase the number of geometric primitives providing better-looking models.
+Tessellation uses patches to describe an object’s shape, and allows relatively simple collections of patch geometry to be tessellated to increase the number of geometric primitives providing better-looking models.
 The tessellation shading stage can potentially use two shaders to manipulate the patch data and generate the final shape.

 Geometry Shader